Kachala, Elaine (Toronto, Ontario)

 Writers’ Union Member.
 YA and MG fiction.
 Picture books (nonfiction and fiction).
 K to 12.
 Karen’s rate is $250 plus HST for one session, $450 for two, $675 for three, $900 for a full day (4 sessions).
 Mileage within Toronto may be waived.
 A virtual visit is $150 plus HST.

-Karen Krossing is the author of many books for kids and teens, including picture books One Tiny Bubble and Sour Cakes, and novels Monster vs. Boy, Punch Like a Girl, Bog, and Cut the Lights.
-She won the SCBWI Crystal Kite Award for Canada in 2015 and 2023 and has been a finalist for the Ontario Library Association White Pine Award and the Joan F. Kaywell Books Save Lives Award, among other honors.
-Karen has been conducting book talks and workshops since 2002, and she has an MFA in Writing for Children and Young Adults from the Vermont College of Fine Arts.
+Karen Krossing is the author of many books for kids and teens, including picture books My Street Remembers, One Tiny Bubble, and Sour Cakes, and novels Monster vs. Boy, Punch Like a Girl, and Bog.
+She won the SCBWI Crystal Kite Award for Canada in 2015 and 2023 and has been a finalist for the Ontario Library Association White Pine Award and the Joan F. Kaywell Books Save Lives Award, among other honours.
+Karen has an MFA from the Vermont College of Fine Arts, and she teaches writing at Whale Rock Workshops and the Humber School for Writers.
 She loves meeting readers and writers of all ages.

 Continue reading “Krossing, Karen (Toronto, ON)”